The Monster and the Myth

 Herod’s story took place in the turbulent era just before the birth of Jesus.
 For centuries, Judea has been under the domain of the Egyptians, and the Greeks.
 A hundred years or so before Herod, Jewish patriots had driven out the Greek kings and established the Jewish Hasmonean dynasty, but to little avail.
 In 66 BC, Pompey and his legions sweep into Judea, placing the Jewish kingdom under Roman rule.
 Civil war is never far from the surface in a land riddled with strife.

-Herod is born in Ashkelon, on the borders of the Negev desert.
-He starts out as a soldier, repressing rebellions in the northern Galilee.
-After putting bandits to death, he is accused of subversion by his enemies and put on trial in Jerusalem before the Jewish Court – the Sanhedrin, however Herod escapes to Rome where he forms strong alliances with Anthony and Cleopatra.
+Herod is born in Ashkelon, on the border of the Negev desert.
+He starts out as a soldier, repressing rebellions in northern Galilee.
+After putting bandits to death, he is accused of subversion by his enemies and put on trial in Jerusalem before the Jewish Court – the Sanhedrin, however, Herod escapes to Rome where he forms strong alliances with Anthony and Cleopatra.

 Herod died in 4 BC, but his cruelty seemed bred into the genes.
 His successor, Herod Antipater, rejected Jesus and summarily handed him over to Pontius Pilate, while Salome dancing for Herod and demanding the head of John the Baptist is one of the most infamously celebrated scenes in biblical history.

 Who has not heard of the massacre of the innocents?